Ball State University

-There are more than 400 student organizations and clubs on campus, including 31 fraternities and sororities.
 Ball State athletic teams compete in Division I of the NCAA and are known as the Ball State Cardinals.
-The university is a member of the Mid-American Conference and the Midwestern Intercollegiate Volleyball Association.
-In Fall 2020, the university formed a varsity esports team and joined the Esports Collegiate Conference.
+The university is a member of the Mid-American Conference (MAC), competing at the Football Bowl Subdivision (FBS) Subdivision.
+Ball State's volleyball program is a member of the Midwestern Intercollegiate Volleyball Association (MIVA).

 History

 Predecessor schools

 The location of today's Ball State University had its start in 1899 as a private university called the Eastern Indiana Normal School.
 The entire school, including classrooms, a library, and the president's residence were housed in what is today's Frank A. Bracken Administration Building.
 The one-building school had a peak enrollment of 256 and charged $10 for a year's tuition.
-It operated until the spring of 1901, when it was closed by its president, F.A.Z.
-Kumler, due to lack of funding.
-A year later, in the autumn of 1902, the school reopened as Palmer University for the next three years when Francis Palmer, a retired Indiana banker, gave the school a $100,000 endowment.
+It operated until the spring of 1901, when it was closed due to lack of funding.
+In 1902, the school reopened as Palmer University for the next three years when Francis Palmer, a retired Indiana banker, gave the school $100,000 as an endowment.

 Between 1905 and 1907, the school dropped the Palmer name and operated as the Indiana Normal College.
 It had two divisions, the Normal School for educating teachers and the College of Applied Sciences.
 The school had an average enrollment of about 200 students.
-Due to diminishing enrollment and lack of funding, school president Francis Ingler closed Indiana Normal College at the end of the 1906–1907 school year.
-Between 1907 and 1912, the campus sat unused.
+Due to diminishing enrollment and lack of funding, the school closed at the end of the 1906–1907 school year.
 In 1912, a group of local investors led by Michael Kelly reopened the school as the Indiana Normal Institute.
 To pay for updated materials and refurbishing the once-abandoned Administration Building, the school operated under a mortgage from the Muncie Trust Company.
 Although the school had its largest student body with a peak enrollment of 806, officials could not maintain mortgage payments, and the school was forced to close once again in June 1917 when the Muncie Trust Company initiated foreclosure proceedings.